Odhynn/Naerk/content/Characters/Angaeradh.md

 Determined to deliver bloody vengeance upon the dwarves for the injustice done against her, and to rise up as the rightful ruler and protector of the people of [[Selanahr]], she undermined their authority at every opportunity, consolidating her fiscal empire in the meantime, and gauging the ever-growing pressure of doom amassing high up in Eltirion.
 Revenge would come.
 In time.

 Thus, in time, when the call for the [[Winter's War]] came out, she intercepted the dwarven representatives heading to [[Kultaria]], offed them, and appeared in their stead as the Champion of Selanahr.
-The dwarven rulers soon learned what had transpired as tales of her exploits in the south against the Hordes of [[Fallfaunt]] reached the Athalahri shores, yet did not take action against her or debunk her ill-gotten Selanahri representative status so as not to show weakness.
+The dwarven rulers soon learned what had transpired as tales of her exploits in the south against the Hordes of [[Fallfaunt]] reached the Athalaari shores, yet did not take action against her or debunk her ill-gotten Selanahri representative status so as not to show weakness.

 The rest is history.